 Furthermore, underage DUI offenders can be prosecuted under VC 23152.
 The punishment for this offense is license suspension for a year.
 Based on the conditions surrounding the case, underage DUI offenders could be prosecuted under any of the DUI laws of California.

-Finding an Experienced DUI Attorney Near Me
+Finding an Experienced San Diego DUI Lawyer Near Me

 San Diego DUI Attorney has experienced DUI attorneys in Santee, CA, that are well versed with how the local DUI arrests happen and how they can protect you.
 We invite you to get in touch with our local office at 619-535-7150 so that we can plan on how to help you.